q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 It should pass.

-## 3. Adding Abilities
+## 3. Adding Web UI Abilities

 *Abilities* enable Actors to initiate Interactions.
 That might sound a little weird at first.
 In a programming sense, Abilities provide objects that Actors use when calling Interactions.
 For example, an Actor needs a Selenium WebDriver instance in order to click elements on a Web page.

-Add the following imports to `DuckDuckGoWebUiTest`:
+Add the following imports to `ScreenplayWebUiTest`:

 ```csharp
 using Boa.Constrictor.WebDriver;